curchadw/curchadw.github.io/_posts/2021-01-28-what_is_thunk.markdown

 ```

 There is a great deal of significance of the code above.
-Thunk middleware verifies if an action is a function and excutes it.
+Thunk middleware verifies if an action is a function and excutes it, and also lets you utilize the dispatch method.
 Firstly an 'action' is an object that carries a type and a optional payload or in other words some kind of event that is triggered by user interaction.
 Here is an example
 ```
 {
   type: ADD_RECIPE,